 Why Is This Film Important?

 Across the country, school music education continues to fall victim from budget cuts.
 Every week brings a new round of class closures.
 The impact far surpasses the classroom.
-For one example representing this impact, read the Atlanta Journal Constitution article on the Support Music Education page.
 Music education needs to be recognized for the deep and lasting influence it brings to all who participate.
 And to its wide importance within the music world and beyond.
-As a television movie, THE SOUND OF PERFECTION will greatly underscore these facts.
+As a feature film, THE SOUND OF PERFECTION will greatly underscore these facts.
 This film will touch and motivate millions of people and allow us to achieve the goal set forth below.

 The Film’s Goal